mysociety/alaveteli/docs/installing/email.md

 This means that all incoming mail that starts `foi+` will be piped to `/var/www/alaveteli/script/mailin` as specified in `/etc/postfix/master.cf` at the start of this section.

+You can copy all incoming mail to Alaveteli to a backup account to a separate mailbox, just in case.
+Create a UNIX user `backupfoi`, and add the following line to
+`/etc/postfix/master.cf`

+    recipient_bcc_maps = regexp:/etc/postfix/recipient_bcc

+Create `/etc/postfix/recipient_bcc` with the following command:

+    cat > /etc/postfix/recipient_bcc <<EOF
+    /^foi.*/                backupfoi
+    EOF

 #### Define the valid recipients for your domain

 Create `/etc/postfix/recipients` with the following command: